ShahzainAhmed/PerfectNumber/README.md

 - Take in an integer and store it in a variable.
 - Initialize a variable to count the sum of the proper divisors to 0.
 - Use a for loop and an if statement to add the proper divisors of the integer to the sum variable.
+- Check if the sum of the proper